-Improving property flood resilience across Yorkshire through awareness raising and public engagement
+Improving property flood resilience across Yorkshire through raising awareness and public engagement

 A range of activities will be developed to actively involve and empower participants to adopt measures to make themselves and their properties resilient to flooding.
 These will include showcasing model PFR measures in awareness raising events with, some being located in a physical demonstration site at Wilberforce College, Hull as part of the Living with Water initiative.
-A touring display will also be created for use at regional events and temporary exhibitions at Lead Local Flood Authority sites.
+A touring display has been created to use at regional events and temporary exhibitions at Lead Local Flood Authority sites.

 iCASP's role in this project is to survey current knowledge, attitudes and uptake of PFR measures across the region at the start of the project.
 This will help inform the design of the activities.
 The survey will be repeated again at the end of the project to understand the impact the pathfinder has had.

-Duration: Sept 2019 – April 2021
+September 2019 – 2021